maxmilton/microdoc/docs/plugins/prevnext.md

 # PrevNext Plugin

-The PrevNext plugin add "previous" and "next" document button to the bottom of pages to allow for smoother reading through a multi-page docs site.
+The PrevNext plugin adds "previous" and "next" buttons to the bottom of pages to allow for faster navigation and a smoother reading experience in a multi-page docs site.
 You can see it in action on the bottom of each page of these docs!

 ## Installation